MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nc-netdevice-evt_net_device_preview_power_offload.md

 ```

-## -parameters

-### -param Device:

-The WDFDEVICE object that the client driver previously obtained with a call to [**WdfDeviceCreate**](../wdfdevice/nf-wdfdevice-wdfdevicecreate.md).

-### -param PowerOffload:

-A NETPOWEROFFLOAD object that represents the low power protocol offload to examine.

-## -returns

-To accept the protocol offload, the callback function must return STATUS_SUCCESS.

-To reject the protocol offload, return STATUS_NDIS_PM_PROTOCOL_OFFLOAD_LIST_FULL.

 ## -remarks

 Drivers are not required to implement *EvtNetDevicePreviewPowerOffload*, as NetAdapterCx already blocks protocol offloads that are not compatible with the driver's power offload capabilities: [**NET_ADAPTER_POWER_OFFLOAD_ARP_CAPABILITIES**](../netadapter/ns-netadapter-_net_adapter_power_offload_arp_capabilities.md) and [**NET_ADAPTER_POWER_OFFLOAD_NS_CAPABILITIES**](../netadapter/ns-netadapter-_net_adapter_power_offload_ns_capabilities.md).
 However, if your hardware has additional limitations that cannot be expressed in these capabilities structures, you can provide *EvtNetDevicePreviewPowerOffload* to enforce those additional limitations.